smashweaver/weather-app/README.md

 ```

 ## Running on emulator
-Press a, to open the app on the emulator.
+Press a, to open the weather-app development build in the emulator.

 ## Running on device
-Scan the QR code from your android device, and open the link to run the weather-app in your device.
+Scan the QR code with your android device, and open the link to run the weather-app development build.